civol/HDLRuby/README.md

 ```

 As it can be seen in the code above, `system` is the keyword used for
 describing a digital circuit.
-This keyword is an equivalent of the Verilog's
+This keyword is an equivalent of the Verilog
 `module`.
 In such a system, signals are declared using a `<type>.<direction>`
 construct where `type` is the data type of the signal (e.g., `bit` as in the
 code above) and `direction` indicates if the signal is an input, an output, an